azdanov/voting-app-node/README.md

 ## Install

 1. Run `cp .env.example .env` inside project directory.
 2. Adjust settings for your own environment inside `.env`

+## Docker

+Docker is used for managing MongoDB on local machine for development.

+* `docker-compose up -d` to start in detached mode.
+* `docker ps` to show running containers.
+* `docker-compose stop` to stop all the services.
+* `docker-compose down --rmi local --volumes` to remove all created docker assets for this project.

 ## Scripts